 - A. Resource Protection District.
 The Resource Protection District includes areas in which development would adversely affect water quality, productive habitat, biological ecosystems, or scenic and natural values.
-This district shall include the following areas when they occur within the limits of the shoreland zone, exclusive of the Stream Protection District, except that areas which are currently developed and areas which meet the criteria for the General Development I, or Commercial Fisheries/Maritime Activities Districts need not be included within the Resource Protection District. - Floodplains along rivers and floodplains along artificially formed great ponds along rivers, defined by the 100-year floodplain as designated on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps or Flood Hazard Boundary Maps, or the flood of record, or in the absence of these, by soil types identified as recent floodplain soils.
-This district shall also include 100-year floodplains adjacent to tidal waters as shown on FEMA's Flood Insurance Rate Maps or Flood Hazard Boundary Maps. - 2) Areas of two or more contiguous acres with sustained slopes of 20% or greater. - 3) Areas of two (2) or more contiguous acres supporting wetland vegetation and hydric soils, which are not part of a freshwater or coastal wetland as defined, and which are not surficially connected to a water body during the period of normal high water.
+This district shall include the following areas when they occur within the limits of the shoreland zone, exclusive of the Stream Protection District, except that areas which are currently developed and areas which meet the criteria for the General Development I, or Commercial Fisheries/Maritime Activities Districts need not be included within the Resource Protection District. - 1) Areas within 250 feet, horizontal distance, of the upland edge of freshwater wetlands, salt marshes and salt meadows and wetlands associated with great ponds and rivers, which are rated "moderate" or "high" value waterfowl and wading bird habitat, including nesting and feeding areas, by the Maine Department of Inland Fisheries and Wildlife (WDIF&W) that are depicted on a Geographic Information System (GIS) data layer maintained either by MDIF&W or the Department.
+Coastal wetland ratings are mapped as of January 1,1973.
+Inland wetland ratings are mapped as of December 31, 2008.
+For the purposes of this paragraph "wetlands associated with great ponds and rivers" shall mean areas characterized by non-forested wetlands vegetation and hydric soils that are contiguous with a great pond or river and have a surface elevation at or below the water level of the great pond or river during the period of normal high water.
+"Wetlands associated with great ponds or rivers" are considered to be part of that great pond or river. - 2) Floodplains along rivers and floodplains along artificially formed great ponds along rivers, defined by the 100-year floodplain as designated on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps or Flood Hazard Boundary Maps, or the flood of record, or in the absence of these, by soil types identified as recent floodplain soils.
+This district shall also include 100-year floodplains adjacent to tidal waters as shown on FEMA's Flood Insurance Rate Maps or Flood Hazard Boundary Maps. - 3) Areas of two (2) or more contiguous acres with sustained slopes of 20% or greater. - 4) Areas of two (2) or more contiguous acres supporting wetland vegetation and hydric soils, which are not part of a freshwater or coastal wetland as defined, and which are not surficially connected to a water body during the period of normal high water.

-NOTE: These areas usually consist of forested wetlands abutting water bodies and non-forested wetlands.
+NOTE: These areas usually consist of forested wetlands abutting water bodies and nonforested wetlands.